longlong-finance/LMAO/README.md

 1. User burns the option ERC20 token and mints an ERC721 token that represents the option.
 1. User execute within expiry or let it expire.

+Another thing we added, is a special support with Balancer's Oracle.
+Balancer's Oracle is not as generalized, it would restrict the buyToken and reward to be in the same pool.
+However, this is very suitable for protocols that are doing liquidity mining with BalancerV2!
+The supports comes with a separate set of contracts, both ends with `WithBal`.
+Please refer to the balancer tests for its usage.

+Feel free to reach out and chat for clarifications.
+Happy to discuss with fellow developers!

 Building is fun.
 LMAO.

 [LongLong.finance](https://longlong.finance)